swiftlang/swift-evolution/proposal-templates/0000-swift-template.md

 The ABI comprises all aspects of how code is generated for the language and how that code interacts with the Swift runtime library.
-It includes such things as calling conventions, function signatures, the layout of data types, and the behavior of dynamic features in the language ssuch as reflection, dynamic dispatch, and dynamic casting.
-It also includes things such as the addition of functions and types to the public symbols of a library.
+It includes the basic rules of the language ABI, such as calling conventions, the layout of data types, and the behavior of dynamic features in the language like reflection, dynamic dispatch, and dynamic casting.
+It also includes applications of those basic rules to ABI-exposed declarations, such as the `public` functions and types of ABI-stable libraries like the Swift standard library.

 Many language proposals have no direct impact on the ABI.
-For example, a proposal to add the `typealias` declaration would have no effect on the ABI because type aliases are not represented dynamically and uses of them in code can be straightforwardly translated into uses of the aliased type.
-Such proposals can simply state in this section that they have no impact on the ABI.
+For example, a proposal to add the `typealias` declaration to Swift would have no effect on the ABI because type aliases are not represented dynamically and uses of them in code can be straightforwardly translated into uses of the aliased type.
-However, if *using* the feature in code that must maintain a stable ABI can have a surprising ABI impact, that should be discussed in this section.
+Proposals like this can simply state in this section that they have no impact on the ABI.
+However, if *using* the feature in code that must maintain a stable ABI can have a surprising ABI impact, for example by changing a function signature to be different from how it would be without using the feature, that should be discussed in this section.

 Because Swift has a stable ABI on some platforms, proposals are